Andrew Vaughn Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.65).
+- The Yankees have a 3.65 team ERA that ranks fifth among all MLB pitching staffs.

-- The Yankees rank 17th in baseball in home runs allowed (68 total, 1.1 per game).
+- Yankees pitchers combine to rank 16th in baseball in home runs given up (68 total, 1.1 per game).

+- Severino (0-1 with a 5.28 ERA and 12 strikeouts in 15 1/3 innings pitched) gets the start for the Yankees, his fourth of the season.

+- The righty's most recent appearance was on Saturday against the Los Angeles Dodgers, when he went four innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.